 As a counselor, the supervisor will be patient.
 He will learn via experience when a subordinate may not want any specific action from him, but merely to be heard.
 This venting of frustrations and gripes will be recognized as healthful and necessary by the empathetic supervisor.
 He will listen.

-As a counselor, the supervisor also will talk.
-He will give careful advice, knowing that a misunderstood or mistaken recommendation could boomerang on the troubled employee.
-The experienced supervisor will know when not to talk, too.
-He will recognize the appropri-
+As a counselor, the supervisor also will listen as well as talk.
+He will give careful advice, knowing that a misunderstood or mistaken